-Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
+Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics by City Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Gibson and the rest of Pennsylvania.

 We know Gibson Demographics, just keep scrolling...

-With 141 people, Gibson is the 2042nd most populated city in the state of Pennsylvania out of 2,570 cities.
-But watch out, Gibson, because Chest Springs with 140 people and Shirleysburg with 139 people are right behind you.
+With 181 people, Gibson is the 2003rd most populated city in the state of Pennsylvania out of 2,570 cities.
+But watch out, Gibson, because Fairview with 180 people, Lenhartsville with 180 people, and Petrolia with 179 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group